CarnunMP/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.

+        Express Router and Express 'Midddleware'.

-- [ ] Describe Middleware?
+- [x] Describe Middleware?

+        Middleware gets 'between' requests to the api and sending any kind of response back.
+Middleware does things like verify ids, authenticate, and verify that the bodies of requests have the right form.

-- [ ] Describe a Resource?
+- [?]
+Describe a Resource?

+        Anything the API might 'serve up'?

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?

+        A status of 200 or 201, depending on exactly what was successful.
+Other 200-codes work too, each for slightlyy different purposes.

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?

+      Express routers!

 ## Project Setup